-The aviation industry has committed to carbon-neutral growth starting from 2020.
+The aviation industry has committed to achieving net-zero carbon emissions by 2050.
 But this ambitious target cannot be achieved using existing aircraft technologies.
-Alternative propulsion systems and energy sources, and innovative solutions to existing challenges, will help us to significantly reduce CO2 emissions in future aircraft.
+Alternative propulsion systems and low-carbon energy sources, as well as innovative solutions to existing challenges, will help us to significantly reduce CO2 emissions in future aircraft.

 Our future aircraft projects

 Towards the world’s first zero-emission commercial aircraft

 These concept aircraft fuelled by hydrogen technology enable Airbus to explore how to best deliver on our ambition to develop the world’s first zero-emission commercial aircraft by 2035.